Serek16/PureTunes/README.md

-﻿# AdScrubRadio: Radio Ad Removal Tool
+﻿# PureTunes: Radio Ad Removal Tool

-AdScrubRadio is a C# .NET application designed to remove specific advertisements from radio broadcasts using audio fingerprinting.
+PureTunes is a C# .NET application designed to remove specific advertisements from radio broadcasts using audio fingerprinting.
 The program removes ads from a provided audio file of a radio broadcast.
 Utilizing the technique of audio fingerprinting through the powerful [soundfingerprinting](https://github.com/AddictedCS/soundfingerprinting)